What Is Social Media Marketing?

 In this introduction, we will look into the basics of social media marketing and the most common mistakes to avoid.
 We will also discuss its importance and how poor usage holds businesses back.
 Finally, we will go through some practices for your own business as you start social media marketing.

 Why Is Social Media Marketing Important?

-Experts estimate that there will be over 2.75 billion unique social media users globally by the end of 2019.
+Experts estimate that there are 3.87 billion active social media users in 2021.
 Anyone who thought social media was a fad was mistaken.
 Social media is becoming ever more present and pervasive in the lives of people around the world.